ArturSousaFerreira/summernote/ESOF-docs/Report-5.md

 ##### 4. :heavy_check_mark: Keep unit interfaces small
 ##### 5. :heavy_check_mark: Separate concerns in modules

+Like we analized in others reports, Summernote is very well organised in modules.
+It is very important to minimize the consequences of changes and it's easier to understand the locations of functions to other developers don't get lost.

 ##### 6. :heavy_check_mark: Couple Architecture Components Loosely
 ##### 7. :heavy_check_mark: Keep architecture components balanced